takahiro776/fleamarket_sample_72a/README.md

 ### Association
 - has_many :items
 - has_one :address
-- has_one :creditcards
+- has_one :creditcard
-- has_many :transaction
+- has_many :transactions
 - has_many :likes
 - has_many :messages
 - has_many :comments